 Struggling with math does not mean that I am not intelligent.
 All people have their strengths and weaknesses.
 I know that I won’t be a chemist, engineer, or math teacher.
 This is okay with me.
 There are many other careers I could pursue that don’t involve high-level math.
 I want to become a writer one day, a career that doesn’t involve complex math.

 Intelligence is much more than a test score.
 People who have an intellectual disability are still worthy of respect and dignity.
 They might not meet the grade-level standards as defined by their state’s department of education, or they may score poorly on a standardized test.
 However, they could be an amazing cook, artist, dancer, or basketball player.
 None of these talents will show on a standardized test.
+They could enjoy going to the movies, baseball games or the zoo.
+Hobbies won’t show up on a standardized test.
 They could have a passion for animals, music, sports, baking, or Disney movies.
 Passions don’t show up on a standardized test either.

 Standard measures of intelligence don’t show how complex human beings are.
 We are all intelligent in our own ways.
 Learning differently than most people doesn’t make someone worthless.
 Intelligence is not a black and white concept.
 Struggling in certain ways doesn’t mean that someone isn’t smart in their own ways.
 We are all complex human beings with gifts, struggles, and talents.